amurphy181/MidtermDesolateTranquility/README.md

 link: http://18.188.17.166:8080/MVCDesolateMidterm/

-To gain instant access and reactivate events for viewing the existing Admin account can be used.
+The existing Admin account can be used to gain instant access and reactivate events for viewing.

 username: admin